jaredly/jerd/docs/Roadmap.md

 - [x] account for basedOn when calculating dependencies
 - [x] get repeatable envs and printed jds from the migrate script

+WHAT
+happens
+if the hashes change
+my good folks.